ShangitaPaul/preset-verse/README.md

 # Sample Code
 The code in this repository is sample code for a centralized interactive platform for music collaboration, rating, and sharing tone presets.
-This example uses Python with the Django web framework for the backend, HTML and CSS for the frontend.
+See full description of application below.
+This sample uses Python with the Django web framework for the backend, HTML and CSS for the frontend.

 # preset-verse
 PresetVerse - Tone Preset Sharing Platform (Provisional Patent Submitted to USPTO)

-Code may not be available due to pending patent process.
-Thank you for understanding.

 **THIS APP IS STILL UNDER DEVELOPMENT**